rainsky3840/mcmod-tools/README.md

 # mcheli-rescaler
-* automated text file editor for scaling and moving mcheli models
+* Automated text file editor for scaling and moving mcheli models.
-* currently supports planes and helicopters
+* Currently supports planes and helicopters only.

 ## how to run
-### If you have Python installed
-- run main.py
+- Run main.py
-> main.py and vec3d.py must be in the same folder
-### If Python is not installed
-* run the included .exe file
+- Alternatively, download .exe file from releases.

-> pre-compiled with pyinstaller
+## user input guide
+- Assumes you already scaled or moved the model in the modeling software.
+- When prompted to open/save txt file: "../planes/f-16"
+> File path is supported.
+The ".txt" file extension will be automatically recognized.
+- When prompted to input coordinates(Origin, Move): "0, -0.3, 0"
+> Must be three numbers separated by commas.